DaWrecka/Beta-Mods/Subnautica/README.md

 Customise what blueprints unlock and when.
 Samples and help can be found in the config files.
 ## Power Over Your Power
 Customise capacities of vanilla batteries.
 Could be used to customise mod batteries too, but this should only be done if they have no configuration themselves.
+## Unaggressive Flora
+Makes Spike Plants ignore players.
+They may still target fauna, just not players.